 The Nile is a key source of fresh water in the region.
-As such, it's been a recurrent source of social and political tensions between Nile Basin countries, especially with the recent GERD construction, which Egypt sees as a threat to its water security.
+As such, it has been a recurrent source of social and political tensions between Nile Basin countries, especially with the recent GERD construction, which Egypt sees as a threat to its water security.
 Djibouti, for example, does not have a permanent source of surface water such as rivers or freshwater lakes.
 It depends on deep underground water tables, where they exist, fed by rainwater infiltration.
-The country has been adversely affected by recurring droughts since 2009.163
+The country has been adversely affected by recurring droughts since 2009.[159]

-Many herders and rural dwellers have lost their livelihoods, and countless families have seen their incomes dramatically reduced and are forced to seek shelter in urban centres.
-164 As a result of climate change, the Horn region is projected to experience significant variations in rainfall and temperatures, and this is likely to exacerbate water insecurity in the region.
+Many herders and rural dwellers have lost their livelihoods, and countless families have seen their incomes dramatically reduced and are forced to seek shelter in urban centres.[160]
+As a result of climate change, the Horn region is projected to experience significant variations in rainfall and temperatures, and this is likely to exacerbate water insecurity in the region.

-As of 2019, about 38.3% of the population in the Horn region had access to piped water, and 19.8% to improved sanitation (Chart 26).
-The regional average of piped water access is above that of low-income Africa while the region remains below the average for low-income Africa in terms of access to improved sanitation (Chart 26).
-On the Current Path, access to piped
+As of 2019, about 38.3% of the population in the Horn region had access to piped water, and 19.8% to improved sanitation

+(Chart 25).
+The regional average of piped water access is above that of low-income Africa while the region remains below the average for low-income Africa in terms of access to improved sanitation.
+On the Current Path, access to piped water is projected to be about 73% by 2040, above the projected average of 52% for low-income Africa in the same year.